mayhl/gadit/README.md

 ## Operating System Support
 GADIT was developed and tested on the Windows platform.

 Durning early development, GADIT has successfully complied on Ubuntu 14.05; however, there were file I/0 errors.
 Brief testing showed that by removing the file I/0,  GADIT  ran without issue and produced the correct results (console output).
-Since then, the file I/0 has been redesigned; however, due to technical failure, my Ubuntu 14.05 boot failed, and I have been unable to get NVIDIA driver to work again; therefore, I have been unable to test the new file I/0.
+Since then, the file I/0 has been redesigned; however, due to a technical failure, my Ubuntu 14.05 boot failed, and I have been unable to get NVIDIA driver to work again; therefore, I have been unable to test the new file I/0.
 The code should work on Linux base operating systems, and if there are any runtime errors, this is most likely due to the file I/0; This can be corrected by modifying output.h.
 In addition, the original makefile was lost.

 GADIT has not been tested on Macintosh based operating systems.